 P# Process S# Sub-process H# Risk Issue Causes Existing Controls Loss Type Consequence Likelihood Risk Rank Risk Level Further Actions Who When 2 Public Utilities 2.01 Roads - Sandy Creek Road 2.01.01 Injury to road user due to impact of mine subsidence 1.
 Cracking 2.
 Compression heaving of road surface 3.
 Change in drainage / damage to culverts 4.
 Flood Inundation increase due to subsidence 1.
-Subsidence impact assessment predicts minor and manageable impacts to road surface 2.
-Flooding and drainage assessment indicates road is already subject to flooding, and there will be no change in flood hazard category.
+Subsidence impact assessment predicts minor and manageable impacts to road surface, even if the strains exceed predictions by a factor of 2.
+2. Flooding and drainage assessment indicates road is already subject to flooding, and there will be no change in flood hazard category.
 3. Past experience mining in area shows no impact to Nash Lane or Quorrobolong Road with mining conducted to date.
 4. Sandy Creek Road has been previously managed during longwall mining by Ellalong Colliery.
 5. Extensive mining has occurred in the Southern Coalfields at similar depths of cover which have been manageable in a safe and serviceable condition during mining.
-P 4 D 14 Н Pre-mining condition inspection of road Subsidence monitoring program to include visual inspection of road surface and survey monitoring Public Safety Management Plan to include mitigation of identified public safety hazards immediately.
-Built Features Management Plan - Council to be prepared in consultation with Cessnock City Council and MSB.
-TS 2 Public Utilities 2.01 Roads - Barraba Lane 2.01.02 Injury to road user due to impact of mine subsidence 1.
-Cracking 2.
-Compression heaving of road surface 3.
-Change in drainage 1.
-Subsidence impact assessment predicts minor and manageable impacts to road surface (275mm vertical subsidence) 2.
-Past experience mining in area shows no impact to Nash Lane or Quorrobolong Road with mining conducted to date.
+P 4 D 14 н Pre-mining condition inspection of road Subsidence monitoring program to include visual inspection of road surface and survey monitoring Public Safety Management Plan to include mitigation of identified public safety hazards immediately.
+Built Features Management Plan - Council to be prepared in consultation with Cessnock City Council and SA-NSW. ⊗F 2 Public Utilities 2.01 Roads - Barraba Lane 2.01.02 Injury to road user due to impact of mine subsidence Cracking Compression heaving of road surface Change in drainage 1.
+Subsidence impact assessment predicts minor and manageable impacts to road surface (less than 20mm additional vertical subsidence).
+2. Past experience mining in area shows no impact to Nash Lane or Quorrobolong Road with mining conducted to date.
 3. Extensive mining has occurred in the Southern Coalfields at similar depths of cover which have been manageable in a safe and serviceable condition during mining.
-4. Local road (mainly local traffic) P 3 D 9 M Pre-mining condition inspection of road Subsidence monitoring program to include visual inspection of road surface and survey monitoring Public Safety Management Plan to include mitigation of identified public safety hazards immediately.
-Built Features Management Plan - Council to be prepared in consultation with Cessnock City Council and MSB.
-TS
+4. Local road (mainly local traffic).
+P 2 D 5 L Subsidence monitoring program to include visual inspection of road surface and survey monitoring Public Safety Management Plan to include mitigation of identified public safety hazards immediately.
+Built Features Management Plan - Council to be prepared in consultation with Cessnock City Council and SA-NSW.
+WF